FAQs about carbon pricing

 The carbon tax does not apply to fuel (gas and dyed diesel) used as part of farm operations.
 Many farmers sell their goods in international markets so they cannot increase their prices to accommodate for the new costs, and thus the policy exemption is intended to ensure they can maintain competitiveness.

-Large emitters (those emitting more than 50MT per year) are handled through a separate system called the Output Based Pricing System, explained below.
+Large emitters (those emitting more than 50MT per year) are taxed through a separate system called the Output Based Pricing System, explained below.

 Large emitters (those emitting more than 50MT per year) have a separate carbon tax and rebate program called the Output Based Pricing System (OBPS).
 The OBPS is meant to address the fact that many large businesses export products and the carbon tax could disadvantage them.
 If these companies move production outside of Canada to avoid the carbon tax, emissions would not go down and Canada’s economy would suffer.
 Hence the OBPS.